tehoro/ibf/README.md

 - one or more [[area]] blocks

 TOML supports comments with `#`, and uses native types for numbers and booleans.
-IBF expects TOML config files; JSON configs are no longer supported.
+IBF expects TOML config files.
 Unit keys must be specified inline (no `[units]`, `[location.units]`, or `[area.units]` tables).

 At least one location or area is required.
 If web_root is omitted, output defaults to outputs/forecasts.